claudio-silva/grunt-angular-builder/README.md

 #### Wrapped and unwrapped code

-The recommended practice is to always wrap your code, in each source file, like this:
+The recommended practice is to always wrap the code in each source file like this:

 ```js
 (function () {